How to Manage Carpal Tunnel Syndrome

 Diagnosis A detailed history of the illness and a comprehensive physical examination of the patient will very likely make the diagnosis of carpal tunnel syndrome obvious.
 Physical examination includes tests like the Tinel test and the Phalen (wrist flexion) test.
 Diagnostic tests include:

 - Wrist X-ray to rule out other wrist conditions or injuries.

 Management of carpal tunnel syndrome The outcome is best if treatment is started as early as possible.
 The treatment can be surgical or non-surgical.
 The surgery can be open or endoscopic in nature.
 Non-surgical measures include:

 - Use of common non-steroidal anti-inflammatory drugs – NSAIDs

 - Use of corticosteroids

-Physiotherapy plays an important role during active management of this condition and also in the prevention stage.
-A physiotherapist can train those at risk on the type of exercises to perform either at hope or at their place of work.
+Physiotherapy plays an important role during the active management of this condition and also in the prevention stage.
+A physiotherapist can train those at risk on the type of exercises to perform either at home or at their place of work.
 Physiotherapy measures include: